Notes on the Geography of Brazil: Ribeirão Preto

 What was the track (a spur line) built for?
 Here's the answer.
 We're at the engenho central, the "central mill" that Schmidt built to process the crop he introduced to the neighborhood about 1900.
 Ahead of his time?
 Maybe in more ways than one, because he wangled a tax exemption from Ribeirão Preto on the grounds that he was developing a new industry.
 By 1906, Schmidt was exporting sugar to Germany.

 The mill is a privately-owned museum now (the Museu da Cana), well cared-for and (can you believe it?) free.
 Not even a bucket for donations.

 Cane came in and was crushed behind these gears.

-Funny thing: it's a warm day, but there's a strong and cool breeze blowing stiffly from the base of the stack.
+Funny thing: it's a warm day, but there's a cool breeze blowing stiffly from the base of the stack.

 The mill's closed but it's still surrounded with cane.
 We'll have to drive for an hour to find coffee.